Corn your own Beef for St. Patrick’s Day

 5 ounces granulated sugar

-3½ ounces Insta Cure (or other ingredient with natural nitrate, such as celery powder), optional
+3½ ounces Insta Cure (or another ingredient with natural nitrates, such as celery powder), optional

 3 garlic cloves

 10 to 12 pounds beef brisket or round

 Additional spices to flavor, optional